-There are many different types of vacuums out there, so you need to consider a few things to make your shopping experience more enjoyable, not to mention, that you also want to make sure your purchase meets your needs.
-If your home has pets, buying a pet vacuum may be a better choice and you can learn why in Vacuum for a Home with Pets
+There are many different types of vacuums out there, so you need to consider a few things to make sure that your purchase meets your needs.
+For instance, if your home has pets, buying a pet vacuum specially designed to pick up pet hair and dander may be a better choice.

-If you're deciding between buying an upright or canister vacuum, you should consider the following factors.
+If you are deciding between buying an upright or canister vacuum, you should consider the following factors.
 Upright vacuums are great if you intend to leave it on one level of the house.
 They will also make vacuuming easier if you have problems with bending and lifting.
 However, canister vacuums will give you a little more freedom and ease of handling for those tight spots.
-If you have a long staircase to consider, the canister type may be more suited, as the upright hose will have its limitations, and balancing an upright on a stair thread is no easy feat.
+If you have a long staircase to consider, the canister type may be more suited, as the upright hose will have its limitations, and balancing an upright on stairs is no easy feat.

 Bag or Bagless